6 min read

 ESAs and a valid emotional support animal letter from a licensed mental health professional can unlock housing protections so you can live with the assistance you need.

-Below, we’ll break down how ESA rules work in apartments, what fees are allowed, when landlords can say no, and how to keep everything compliant.
+Below, we’ll break down how ESA rules work in apartments, what fees are allowed, whether landlords can deny, and how to keep everything compliant.

 Let’s dive in!